Lore2me/Lore2me.github.io/_posts/2024-06-17-shallow-immutability.md

 ---
 layout: post
-title: Immutability vs shallow Immutability
+title: Shallow Immutability
 date: 2024-06-17 13:34 +0200
 categories: [Knowledge, PCP, Programming, Coding]
 tags: [pcp, programming, coding, immutability, shallow immutability, java]
 description: "In this post we compare Immutability with Shallow Immutability"
 ---
-## Immutability
+# Immutability
 Immutability is the concept of objects whose state cannot be modified after it is created.
 This means that once an object is created, its state cannot be changed.
 This is a very useful concept in programming because it helps to avoid bugs